On Local Overidentification and Efficiency Gains in Modern Causal Inference and Data Combination: Introduction

 Local overidentification can also arise in semiparametric two-stage GMM settings, where the target parameter is defined by potentially overidentified unconditional moment conditions, while the first-stage nonparametric nuisance functions are just identified.
 In this case, \citet{ackerberg2014asymptotic} show that the semiparametric two-step GMM estimator achieves efficiency.

 The remainder of the paper is organized as follows.
 Section \ref{sec:concepts} formally introduces the concept of local (over-)identification and its connection to semiparametric efficiency gains.
 Sections \ref{sec:basic}, \ref{sec:negative-control}, and \ref{sec:long-term} examine the general treatment model, negative control, and long-term causal inference models, respectively.
-Section \ref{sec:empirical} presents an empirical illustration.
+Section \ref{sec:numerical} presents an empirical illustration along with a simulation study.
 Section \ref{sec:conclude} concludes.